It's Time (Michael Bublé album)

-It's Time is the fourth studio album by Canadian singer, Michael Bublé.
-It was released on February 8, 2005 by 143 Records and Reprise Records.
-With arrangements by David Foster, the album contains cover versions of songs from traditional pop and contemporary pop: George Gershwin, Cole Porter, Stevie Wonder, and The Beatles.
-And it includes "Home", a song co-written by Bublé.
+It's Time is the fourth studio album by Canadian singer Michael Bublé.
+It was released on February 8, 2005, by 143 Records and Reprise Records.
+With arrangements by David Foster, the album contains cover versions of songs from traditional contemporary pop: George Gershwin, Cole Porter, Stevie Wonder, and The Beatles, as well as the original song "Home", which was co-written by Bublé.